Fine-tune and benchmark NVIDIA's GR00T N1.6 robotics foundation model on DGX Station

 rm -rf Isaac-GR00T

-Your fine-tuned checkpoints in output/libero_spatial_ft/ are deleted with the repo.
+Fine-tuned checkpoints under output/libero_spatial_ft/ are removed with the repo.
 Copy them elsewhere first if you want to keep them.